 A graphic shows a picture in the upper left-hand corner of a mother holding an infant in her arms.
 They are walking toward a line that winds like a maze down through the graphic.
 Along this line are circles and a rectangle that indicate decisions the mother will need to make about child care.
 The first circle along the line asks, “Yes?”
 After this, the line continues to a question: “What kind of program?”
 The line continues and flows through three options in circles.
-The first circle asks, “Family, Friends & Neighbors?”
+The first circle asks, “Family Child Care Home?”
 The next circle asks, “Child Care Center?”
-The third circle asks, “Family Child Care Home?”
+The third circle asks, “Family, Friend, or Neighbor?”
 After this, the line continues through a small circle that says, “Okay.”
 The line continues to a rectangle that asks, “What elements of quality should I be considering?”
 The line flows out of the rectangle and branches out to six things to consider.
 First: “Loving and nurturing relationships between adults and children.”
 Second: “Teachers, directors, family child care providers trained in child development.”
 Third: “A safe and healthy environment.”
 Fourth: “Learning activities that support each child’s interests, growth, and needs.”
 Fifth: “Low teacher child ratio.”
 Sixth: “Families have relationship with the program/staff.”
 At the bottom, the graphic shows a picture of a father holding an infant while two other children are standing by him.
 The text next to him says, “Quality Counts California helps you navigate this maze!”

 Other Resources to Help Understand Quality